-Complaints will be addressed following the University’s discrimination complaint procedures, Equal Opportunity, Non-Discrimination, and Non-Retaliation Policy and Procedures and the Student Conduct Code.
-Some acts of sexual misconduct may also constitute violations of criminal law and require mandatory reporting to the FSU Police Department, e.g., sexual battery, indecent exposure, sexual abuse, etc. In such instances, refer to the University’s Sex Discrimination and Sexual Misconduct Policy and contact the FSU Police Department at (850) 644-1234.
+Complaints will be addressed following the University’s discrimination complaint procedures contained in its Equal Opportunity, Non-Discrimination, and Non-Retaliation Policy, Title IX Compliance Policy, and the Student Code of Conduct.
+Some acts of sexual harassment or misconduct may also constitute violations of criminal law and require mandatory reporting to the FSU Police Department, e.g., sexual battery, indecent exposure, sexual abuse.
+In such instances, refer to the University’s Anti-Sexual Misconduct Policy and contact the FSU Police Department at (850) 644-1234.
 Questions about the application of Title IX may also be directed to the Office for Civil Rights, US Department of Education.

 Title IX Frequently Asked Questions

 For an expanded explanation of each answer, please follow the link.